top of page

 unnamed.png

 Tanja Jovanovic, PhD, is a Professor in the Department of Psychiatry and Behavioral Neurosciences and the David and Patricia Barron Chair for PTSD Neurobiology at Wayne State University.
-She is a member of the Wayne State University Academy of Scholars, the highest honor that may be bestowed upon a colleague by the WSU faculty.
+She is a member of the Wayne State University Academy of Scholars, the highest honor that can be bestowed upon a colleague by the WSU faculty.

 Dr. Jovanovic’s research program focuses on the interaction of traumatic experiences, neurophysiology, neuroendocrinology, and genetics in stress-related disorders in adults and children in high-risk populations.
 A large focus of her work is on urban trauma exposure and developmental as well as intergenerational risk factors.
-Her research employs psychophysiological (e.g. fear-potentiated startle, skin conductance response, heart-rate variability) and brain imaging methods to investigate biomarkers of risk for trauma-related psychopathology, such as post-traumatic stress disorder (PTSD).
+Her research employs psychophysiological (e.g., fear-potentiated startle, skin conductance response, heart-rate variability) and brain imaging methods to investigate biomarkers of risk for trauma-related psychopathology, such as post-traumatic stress disorder (PTSD).
 Her laboratory developed novel human fear conditioning, fear inhibition, and extinction paradigms for PTSD patients.

 Director, Principal Investigator